DataDog/datadog-agent/docs/public/components/creating-components.md

     }
     ```

-The constructor can return either a `provides`, if it is infallible, or `(provides, error)`, if it could fail.
+The constructor can return either a `Provides`, if it is infallible, or `(Provides, error)`, if it could fail.
 In the
-second form, a non-nil error will crash the agent at startup with a message containing the error.
+second form, a non-nil error will terminate the agent at startup with a message containing the error.

-Each implementation follows the same pattern of `requires`, `provides` and a constructor function.
+Each implementation follows the same pattern of `Requires`, `Provides` and a constructor function.

 !!!
 Info "Using other components"
     You want to use another component within your own?
-Simply add it to the `requires` struct and `Fx` will give it to
+Simply add it to the `Requires` struct and `Fx` will ensure to
-    you at initialization !
+    populate the `Requires` struct with it!
 Be careful of cycling dependencies though.

 ### The fx folders

 The `fx` folder must be the only folder importing and referencing `Fx`.
-It's meant to be as simple and basic of a
+It's meant to be a simple wrapper of our initialization function.
-wrapper as possible.
 No  conversion or specific logic should be included in this folder.
-It's only goal is to allow
+It's only goal is to connect all the different `Fx` components, and populate the different `Requires` struct.
-dependency injection with `Fx` for your component.

-All `fx.go` files must define a `func Module() fxutil.Module` function.
-The helpers contained in `fxutil` will handle all
-the logic for you.
-Most `fx/fx.go` file should look the same as this:
+We have abstracted all the `Fx` related code into a helper function `fxhelper.ProvideComponentConstructor`

 === ":octicons-file-code-16: comp/&lt;bundleName&gt;/compression/fx-zstd/fx.go"
     ```go